themaceoftime/OoT-Randomizer/README.md

   * Added a file `data/custom_music_exclusion.txt` where one can specify which music files shouldn't be shuffled in with random custom music.
   * Ruto now knows what kind of medallion or stone she gets in Jabu Jabu.
   * Randomized songs' note patterns are now included in the spoiler log.
+  * Chest Size Matches Content has been replaced with Chest Style Matches Content.
+Unique textures are applied to chests containing major items, small keys, boss keys, and remaining items.
+Chest sizes no longer change from vanilla with this setting.

 #### Bug Fixes